alejoloaiza/goinstaircbot/CONFIG.md

 * **DBName: The name of your DB, where your tables will be created.**
 * **DialogFlowProjectID: This project ID is created on Google Cloud Platform.
 Check this [link](https://cloud.google.com/dialogflow-enterprise/docs/quickstart-client-libraries) if you dont have idea of what Im talking.**
 * **DialogFlowLangCode: This is the language of the Bot, en for English, es for Spanish, and so on.**
-* **OpeningLine: Its the first sentence our bot is going to send to his followers.**
+* **OpeningLine: Its the first sentence our bot is going to send to his following contacts.**

 # Database
-**Why a DB is required?** Okay basically the bot has some sort of memory stored in the DB.
+* **You need to create a PostgreSQL Database.
+Sorry for that :(** **Why a DB is required?** Okay basically the bot has some sort of memory stored in the DB.
 **Which memory?** For example if you manually unfollow someone, Bot will detect this and will not follow this contact again in future.

-**Important:** For database config you just need to give a user that has enough privileges to create tables on a DB, you dont need to create anything, the ORM will take care fo that.
+**Important:** For database config you just need to give a user that has enough privileges to create tables on a DB, you dont need to create anything, the ORM will take care of that.

 # Google Dialog Flow
 You should have a environment variable **GOOGLE_APPLICATION_CREDENTIALS** pointing to the json file of your (GCP) Google Cloud Platform configuration.
 For more info about this, check this [link](https://cloud.google.com/docs/authentication/getting-started).